-I’d like to use this to introduce the top 3 issues associated with benchmarking:
+I’d like to use this to introduce the top 3 issues, in my opinion, associated with benchmarking:

 - Data Availability

 So, the answer to the previous question highlights issue #1 with benchmarking: variability across organizations.
-Service Level Agreements are generally agreed upon based on the needs of the business users balanced against the cost of delivering.
-So that SLAs should be and are different in most organizations.
-While we’ve seen that most (not all) large organizations have priority-based SLAs, they have different response time targets, resolution time targets, business hour definitions and so forth.
-Also, a smaller, but growing percentage of Global 2000 organizations are moving toward Service Level Agreements that are truly based on business and technical services, thus improving visibility and communication up the chain to executive management.
+Service Level Agreements are generally agreed upon based on the needs of the business users balanced against the cost of delivering service, so that SLAs should be and are usually different in most organizations.
+As an aside, we’ve seen that most (but not all) large organizations have priority-based SLAs, they have different response time targets, resolution time targets, business hour definitions and so forth.
+So, a smaller, but growing percentage of Global 2000 organizations are moving toward Service Level Agreements that are truly based on business and technical services, fueled by cloud services, thus improving visibility and communication up the chain to executive management.

 Now, with % of Incidents Resolved by Front Line, most organizations do have a 1st tier support organization.
-That is universal.
-And, it is also universal that an Incident resolved at the 1st tier is less expensive than in deeper tiers (such as engineering or development)
+That is fairly universal.
+And, it is also generally understood that an Incident resolved at the 1st tier is less expensive than in deeper tiers (such as engineering or development).
+So, hopefully, this will help you consider the viability of certain measures for IT Performance Improvement based on variability.

-Next issue with benchmarking (and issue #2) is aggregation.
-What you will inevitably find with benchmarking solutions is that they are presenting you with aggregate level information with no ability to drill-down deeply (due to the volume of data and other factors like anonymity requirements) to the grain in order to see the level of detail that is necessary for analytical use cases.
-Example: Average resolve time (from our database) is roughly 130 hours for organizations with > 150 people in IT.
-But, when you drill-through to the next level of detail you will see that the average resolution time is 10 hours for desktop support incidents and 200+ for Tier 3 incidents.
-To drill even further, you would see that average resolution time for all Cisco core router incidents is 360 hours.
-SAP Application issues are 280 (depending on the module).
-And, if you drill-down to the Incident, you will see some Incidents are 1,000+ hours and others are shorter (that’s why median can be very helpful in fact).
+Example: Average resolve time (from our database) is roughly 100 hours for organizations with > 150 people in IT.
+But, when you drill-through to the next level of detail you will see that the average resolution time might be 10 hours for desktop support incidents and 200+ for Tier 3 incidents.
+To drill even further, you might see that average resolution time for all Cisco core router incidents is 360 hours (yipes, but maybe not yipes?).
+SAP Application issues might be in the 280 hour neighborhood (depending on the SAP module).
+Finally, if you drill-down to the individual Incidents, you will some Incidents are 1,000+ hours (thus skewing the average and why we prefer median in many cases).
 Now, let’s say we were to bundle together hundreds of different customers together and categorize them by vertical, segment and IT organization size.
-Do you think that all categories, subcategories, product names and assignment group names are the same across all companies?
-Or that we would have permission to share Incident level detail (with assignee names) in that public database even if we could?
+So, the issue is that aggregation many times hides necessary detail that is needed for benchmarking.

 The third point and by no means final is the issue of data availability.
-This issue is particularly acute when looking at benchmarking solutions that rely on survey samples or are pulling the data from only 1 type of application or data source.
-For example, if you are going to get accurate costing data for an IT staff member, you would potentially need to pull data from the financial system, phone system, email system and ITSM system at a minimum.
-Or, how about to pull together the total cost of an IT asset?
+This issue is particularly acute when looking at benchmarking solutions that rely on survey samples alone (which is most) or are pulling the data from only 1 type of application or data source.
+For example, if you are going to get accurate costing data for an IT staff member, you would potentially need to pull data from the financial system in addition to the ITSM platform, across multiple ITSM tools to avoid data bias.
+Or, how about the total cost of an IT asset?